Coolcoder323/minecraftpigrobot/README.md

 This repository contains the source code, schematics, and 3D printable files for an autonomous robot designed to resemble a pig from the video game Minecraft.
 The goal of this project is to provide an open-source, educational framework combining robotics, microcontrollers, and 3D printing.

+#tecnical documentation

+this project uses a arduino giga paired with 4 pir sennsor 9g servos and a pca95 servo driver

 ## Legal Framework and Licensing